Edit nested properties of a domain model within a form

 Currently I am doing a workaround for the PropertyMapper that will now parse nested properties as well but this is possibly not the best and smartest way to solve the problem.
 I also suppose that there are more places that have to be changed (possibly the persistance update function). ...and I don't know if all this will work in the end.

 Please give a reply if anyone has an idea of solving the problem.
 I think a good solution could be interesting for many other applications too (e.g. to edit multiple comments of one post, to edit properties of multiple items of a booking order, to encapsulate items of an adress as single class and edit the street and city information directly within the form of a contact)

-Updated by Sebastian Kurfuerst about 11 years ago
+Updated by Sebastian Kurfuerst over 11 years ago

 - Status changed from New to Needs Feedback

 I just stumbled over this issue, and partly this is already possible.

 concerning case a), just use the dot syntax you know from fluid: